shurik179/reflectance_array/docs/library.rst

 Digital readings
 ================
 In many cases you only need to know if the sensor is on black/white and not interested in exact reading.
 In these cases, it is much faster to use the functions below.
-As before, you shoudl calibrate your sensor before using htese functiosn.
+As before, you should calibrate your sensor before using these functiosn.

 .. function:: on_black(s)
 .. function:: on_white(s)